For Fuel and Food

 Our Work

-In the heart of Kilifi, Kenya, we are building a new model for rural transformation; growing cassava at scale to strengthen food security while producing clean, affordable ethanol cooking fuel.
+In the heart of Kilifi, Kenya, we are building a new model for rural transformation, growing cassava at scale to produce homegrown ethanol for Kenya's road fuel blend and clean cooking households..

 At the centre of our work is the Centre for Cassava Excellence, where cassava becomes a catalyst for change: improving livelihoods, advancing climate-smart agriculture, and placing women at the forefront of innovation and leadership.

-We believe sustainable food systems and clean cooking fuels are essential to a resilient future, and we are forging a greener, more prosperous path forward through innovation, partnership, and community-led action.
+We believe energy independence, food security, and clean cooking are essential to a resilient Kenya, and we are forging a greener, more prosperous path forward through innovation, partnership, and community-led action.

-In this video, we explore how Giraffe Bioenergy is transforming cassava into clean, renewable cooking fuel.
+In this video, we explore how Giraffe Bioenergy is transforming cassava into clean, renewable fuel.

-Discover how a humble root is powering a clean energy transition in Kenya by replacing charcoal and firewood with safe, affordable ethanol, while supporting local livelihoods and protecting the environment.
+Discover how a humble root is powering Kenya's clean energy transition, displacing imported petrol and replacing charcoal and firewood with safe, affordable ethanol that supports livelihoods and protects forests.

-Through this story, the film highlights how locally grown cassava is helping communities access sustainable energy solutions that are better for people, forests, and the climate.
+Through this story, the film shows how locally grown cassava is helping Kenya build energy solutions that are better for people, forests, and the climate.

 In this video, we share how Giraffe Bioenergy is empowering local women through innovative, sustainable bioenergy solutions.

-See how our work is advancing green energy while creating meaningful opportunities for women to lead, earn, and thrive within their communities.
+See how our work is advancing homegrown fuel while creating meaningful opportunities for women to lead, earn, and thrive within their communities.

 Through their voices and experiences, the film highlights women who are transforming their lives and the landscapes around them, with the support of Giraffe Bioenergy.